lostapple9/EG_swe_intern/README.md

 a. could allow our coaching staff to request or acquire the output themselves

-we could made it a scrip py file and run it in cmd with inputs from the staff.
+we could made it a scrip py file and run it in cmd with inputs from the staff, or staff can learn to run colab

 b. takes less than 1 weeks worth of work to implement